 We are aware of doctors who are qualified, who have the requisite skill and knowledge but are unable to provide valuable services to the public in the UK because they are only registered to practise in other countries and do not hold a GMC registration number.
 Some of these doctors having travelled to the UK have been reduced to taking jobs working in takeaway restaurants whilst they complete conversion examinations and await registration.

 Yesterday the Guardian reported on this issue and highlighted the criticism of one doctor who stated that parts of the conversion exams related to “the nuances of the English language rather than on medical expertise.

 This issues has been debated in Parliament recently in the light of Covid-19 and the health secretary, Matt Hancock, has indicated that we ought to be trying to speed up the process of registration with the GMC for those doctors who qualified overseas, “to see whether we can find a way through for the period of this crisis”.

 If you are a healthcare professional seeking registration under the new emergency legislation, it is important that any such application is correctly submitted first time round as there is no right of appeal if registration is refused.
 We can help you to ensure that the correct documentation is submitted first time round to give you the best chance of registration with your respective regulator/Health Board.

 Seeking registration as an international medical graduate?

-If you are a doctor from overseas and want to seek registration as an international medical graduate seeking registration with the GMC, please do give one of our specialist lawyers a call on 0161 827 9500.
+If you are a doctor from overseas and want to seek registration as an international medical graduate seeking registration with the GMC, please do give one of our lawyers a call on 0161 827 9500.
 We can ensure that you submit the correct documents to the GMC whatever stage you are at with the registration process and we can advise those who have been refused registration on the prospects of success of a registration appeal.